 There are many benefits to receiving a yearly comprehensive eye exam.
 As we age, and eyesight begins to deteriorate, a regular visit to an ophthalmologist can identify early signs of several dangerous conditions, including cataracts or glaucoma.
 Most symptoms of eye conditions may initially seem minor, or the result of stress.
 However, headaches and certain other symptoms can be indicative of serious eye problems, and should never be ignored.
-It’s time to schedule an eye exam if you have any of the following symptoms:
+It’s time to schedule an exam with Myrtle Beach eye doctor, George O. Waring, if you have any of the following symptoms:

 - Eyestrain or frequent squinting